Policy changes

 - — Several construction-trade and senior care-sector roles were added to the Critical Skills Occupation List, unlocking the fast-track Critical Skills Employment Permit for these occupations.

-- — Minimum annual remuneration for Critical Skills permits remains EUR 38,000 for listed occupations with a relevant degree, and EUR 64,000 for roles not requiring a degree.
+- — Minimum annual remuneration for Critical Skills permits rose from EUR 38,000 to EUR 40,904 for listed occupations with a relevant degree, and from EUR 64,000 to EUR 68,911 for roles not requiring a degree, effective 1 March 2026 — the first step of a phased roadmap DETE published on 2 December 2025.

 - — Spouses and partners of Critical Skills permit holders retain immediate access to the Irish labour market via Stamp 1G without a separate work permit.